-Reasons and solutions for abandonment during checkout.
+Reasons and solutions for abandonment during checkout

-- Unexpected delivery time and costs
+1. Unexpected delivery time and costs

 In many cases, potential buyers decided to leave the checkout before they had made a purchase because the delivery costs were too high, or the delivery time was too long.
 Because consumers nowadays have a choice of a huge number of different online stores, they are becoming increasingly demanding.
 They tend to expect fast and cheap delivery.
 If, in their eyes, an online store takes too long to deliver the product or charges a high fee for it, they go to another provider without hesitation.

 The solution for this is: be upfront and transparent.
 Customers are looking for clear and obvious information when it comes to the cost and time of deliveries and returns.
-It often happens that online shoppers had already placed the products in the shopping cart, but only saw at the checkout that additional costs were added to the purchase price or that delivery would take a long time.
+It often happens that online shoppers had already placed the products in the shopping cart.
+During the checkout, they saw that additional costs were added to the price or that delivery would take too long.
 Etailers can respond to this by clarifying costs and times before the consumer reaches the checkout.
 By clearly indicating what the total price and delivery time will be before the checkout, consumers will do not face any surprises.

-- Preferred payment method was not available
+2. Preferred payment method was not available

 Many online shoppers abandon their cart because their preferred payment method was not available.
 The solution for this is to offer as many payment methods as possible, specifically aimed at local preferences.

-- Website felt unsafe
+3. Website felt unsafe

 Although eCommerce is booming, and more and more purchases are made online, not every website is considered reliable by consumers.
 This is due to technological developments, because online scams and hacking attempts increasingly taking place.
 Fortunately, consumers are increasingly aware of this, but this means that retailers must do their utmost best to convince consumers that their website is safe.